• Skip to primary navigation

 Buying Your First Home Coffee Roaster

 I started home roasting coffee in June 1998.
-Since then I’ve used a number of different roasters and methods.
-I’ll be the first to confess that I haven’t kept up on all the different machines available to home coffee roasters.
+Since then, I’ve used several different roasters and methods.
+I’ll be the first to confess that I haven’t kept up with all the different machines available to home coffee roasters.
 What I have learned are the most important factors to consider when buying your first home coffee roaster.

 #1 Indoor, Outdoor, or Somewhere In Between?

-Some coffee roasters work indoors.
-Many or most would be better set up in a garage, a patio, or a porch.
-The reason is roasting coffee produces smoke.
-More smoke that you get when cooking food.
+Some coffee roasters work indoors, but many or most would be better set up in a garage, a patio, or a porch.
+Roasting coffee produces smoke—more smoke than you get when cooking food.
 Coffee also releases thin paper-like chaff during the roast that can add to the cleanup.

-The downside to outdoor roasting is if you live in a cold environment, you will need to come up with hacks to keep your roaster warm enough without creating a fire hazard.
+The downside to outdoor roasting is that if you live in a cold environment, you will need to devise hacks to keep your roaster warm enough without creating a fire hazard.

 #2 Noise